emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Steam Controller Support

-Steam has built in support for ps4 controllers, just add your games to steam, right click the game, and turn on your controller
+Steam has built in support for most controller types, just add your games to steam, right click the game, and turn on your controller

 ***